cwittenmeier/getcleandata/README.md

 * **CodeBook.md** This document describes how the two resulting dataframes "mergedataframe.txt" and "finalmeanframe.txt" are structured and how they can be derived from the original datasets provided by the instructors.
-This document can be read relative independently from the code and its comments in **"run_analysis.R"**. ** Please note that the Codebook describes the structure of both dataframes "mergeddataframe.txt" and "finalmeandataframe.txt".
-You have to read both descriptions to undesrtand the structure of the later one. **
+This document can be read relative independently from the code and its comments in **run_analysis.R**. ** Please note that the Codebook describes the structure of both dataframes mergeddataframe.txt and finalmeandataframe.txt.
+You have to read both descriptions to understand the structure of the later one. **

 * **run_analysis.R** consists of three sections:
 	* **Section 1** consists of the method **execute()**.
-It contains all main steps, that has been executed to build the two resulting datasets **"mergedataframe.txt"** and **"finalmeanframe.txt"**.
+It contains all main steps, that has been executed to build the two resulting datasets **mergedataframe.txt** and **finalmeanframe.txt**.
     This method calls other helper-methods of **Section 2** and optionally some test-methods of **Section 3**.
-    **To understand, how the R-Script "run_analysis.R" works, just take a look at the code and its comments.
+    **To understand, how the R-Script run_analysis.R works, just take a look at the code and its comments.
     (This description is not contained in this README.md, but in the extensive code-comments. )**

     * ** Section 2** consists of many helper-methods that do the work of combining and rearranging the initial datasets.